TheDonDope/crudular/README.md

 It follows the [Official Angular Styleguide](https://angular.io/styleguide).

+## Features

+The application provides the following features:

+- Provide a login view to authenticate with a remote api
+- Manage a JWT authenticity token to use for calls of protected remote api methods
+- Provide a home view showing the user information about his JWT token
+- Provide a dynamic authentication-based navigation

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding